-8.1 Startup of go4analysis with webserver
+7.1 Startup of go4analysis with webserver

-When Go4 has been installed together with DAQ framework DABC (i.e. environment DABCSYS is set during compilation and points to DABC installation, version >= 2.6.0), additional plug-ins are generated that allow exporting the Go4 analysis objects like histograms through a webserver.
+If Go4 has been installed with newer ROOT versions (>5.34.30 / >6.04.00), the ROOT libRHTTP.so library allows controlling the Go4 analysis through a web server.
 This functionality is then available in go4analysis runtime executable and can be activated via additional command line parameter "-http PORTNUM", e.g.:

-'''

 go4analysis -stream r2d2.gsi.de -http 8090

-'''

 will read DAQ data from MBS stream server on node r2d2.gsi.de and will open web server on localhost with port 8090.
+From the Go4 GUI, it is also possible to launch the analysis directly with a web server (see chapter 4.3.4 on page 42).

-Alternatively, the Go4 analysis process can be connected via a special tcp/io socket to a separate DABC process that offers a web server.
-This DABC "master process" can collect data from several different applications (e.g. MBS, Go4, FESA) and export their objects to be monitored to one common http server.
+Alternatively, if Go4 has been installed together with DAQ framework DABC (i.e. environment DABCSYS is set during compilation and points to DABC installation, version >= 2.6.0), additional plug-ins are generated that allow to connect via a special tcp/io socket to a separate DABC process that offers a web server.
+This DABC "master process" can collect data from several different applications (e.g. MBS, Go4, FESA) and export their objects to be monitored to one common server.
 Such connection to DABC is initiated by command line parameter "-dabc master HOST:PORTNUM", e.g.:

-go4analysis -stream r2d2 -dabc master lxg0517:8090
+go4analysis -stream r2d2 -dabc master lxg0517:8100